intelops/capten/README.md

 ```bash
 https://captenagent.<domainname>
 ```
-For eg,if you specify domain name as 'aws.eg.com',then cluster agent endpoint will be
+For eg,if  specific domain nam is provided ,consider as 'aws.eg.com',then cluster agent endpoint will be

 ```bash
 https://captenagent.aws.eg.com